Supporting the global energy transition

 Methods to align investment reaties with the Paris Agreement

-Governments at the OECD have initiated the first major multilateral effort to consider climate policies for investment treaties.
+Governments at the OECD initiated in 2021 the first major multilateral effort to consider climate policies for investment treaties.
+The alignment of investment treaties with the Paris Agreement is at the core of the work.
 This responds to growing demands to take action on the climate impacts of the investment treaty regime.
-In its 2022 report, for instance, Working Group III of the United Nations’ Intergovernmental Panel on Climate Change (IPCC) expressed concern about the role of existing investment treaties and investor-state dispute settlement for fossil fuel regulation.
-As climate considerations increasingly permeate other areas of international economic governance – most notably within the world of finance, from central banks and securities regulators to export finance – climate concerns with an investment treaty regime closely associated with high-carbon investment have intensified.
+For instance, Working Group III of the United Nations’ Intergovernmental Panel on Climate Change (IPCC) expressed concern about the role of existing investment treaties and investor-state dispute settlement for fossil fuel regulation in its 2022 report.

 The Conference will be held in person with a degree of hybrid participation.
-It will be an important opportunity for joint work on key climate policies.
+It was an important occasion for joint work on key climate policies.